 Keeping well hydrated in a tropical climate is very important.
 Vajra Sol gives each guest on the retreat a Kleen Kanteen water bottle which can be safely refilled at our retreat hotel.

 Drinking tap water in most parts of the country is safe.
 Nevertheless, if you have a sensitive stomach bottled or filtered water is readily available in any local kiosk or supermarket (do keep in mind that plastic bottles are not the most eco-conscious product).
 It is always a good idea to carry water with you on any outing.
 Fresh fruits and salads are fine to eat in decent restaurants even the small local places called sodas.
 Just use your own judgment on whether the place appears clean or not.

 It’s always entertaining to have something to read.
 E-book readers are practical to some degree but with the sand at the beach a paperback book comes in handy.
 If you are planning on traveling beyond the retreat you might have an easier time buying Costa Rica guides and maps in your country as well as a small Spanish/English dictionary or phrase book unless you plan to spend sometime near San José where you can find book stores.

 - Passport valid for six months from arrival date in Costa Rica

 - Money belt or money purse to carry documents and cash

-- Cash – The airport has the worst exchange rate so check first.
+- Cash: The airport has the worst exchange rate so check first.
 Most tourist-popular areas take US dollars.
 ATMs always give a good exchange rate and always have USD and Colones.